-In order to be a good dog owner you need to train your dog to be social, well behaved, that will be an envy to your friends, workmates, neighbours and family.
+In order to be a good dog owner you need to train your dog to be social, well behaved, that will be an envy to your friends, workmates, neighbours, and family.
 Unwanted behaviour is the number one reason dogs are relinquished to shelter and rescue homes.
 More than 90% of dog owners consider their dog to be members of their family but often, despite our best intentions, we are letting our dogs down by not giving them the guidance and direction they need.
 The key to training dogs effective is to understand why our dogs do what they do.
-Dog training books are some of the best investment you can make when it comes to caring for your dog.
+Dog training books are some of the best investments you can make when it comes to caring for your dog.
 Get the best advice on our 10 best dog training books.

 Decoding your dog by Debra F Horwitz

 Decoding Your Dog is a new book from the American College of Veterinary Behaviorists, edited by D. Horwitz and J. Ciribassi.
-The best part of the book is its continual reminder to dog owners that you do not need to get “dominance” over your dog to train it, and that most aggression is motivated by fear, not a desire to become a pack leader.
-This point is made by multiple authors in a variety of chapters, and is a welcome addition to the chorus of progressive trainers and CAABs who are fighting the good fight against the misuse of the concept of dominance.
+The best part of the book is its continual reminder to dog owners that you do not need to get “dominance” over your dog to train it and that most aggression is motivated by fear, not a desire to become a pack leader.
+This point is made by multiple authors in a variety of chapters and is a welcome addition to the chorus of progressive trainers and CAABs who are fighting the good fight against the misuse of the concept of dominance.

 There is a lot more to cheer about.
 Authors Herron and Melese do a good job of explaining that behavior is the result of an interplay between nature (genes) and nurture (environment and learning).
 The first chapter by J. Neilson on canine communication is very useful; any and all attempts to educate the general public about “reading” visual communication are welcome indeed.
 Ironically, my only criticism of the otherwise excellent chapter on children and dogs by V. Tynes is that it suggests that adults should always “supervise” children and dogs, but does not emphasize how important it is that the adults are able to read signs of discomfort in the dogs themselves.
 Just being in the same room is not enough.
-There is a chapter on mental exercise by M. Klinck, that I love and several relatively thorough chapters on specific behavioral problems like separation anxiety, noise phobias and aggression.
-The chapters begin with a well-written and illustrative story about a particular dog, and that the format, with lots of side bars and some photos, makes its length less of a challenge than it might be for the general reader.
+There is a chapter on the mental exercise by M. Klinck, that I love and several relatively thorough chapters on specific behavioral problems like separation anxiety, noise phobias, and aggression.
+The chapters begin with a well-written and illustrative story about a particular dog, and that the format, with lots of sidebars and some photos, makes its length less of a challenge than it might be for the general reader.